 Cyber dangers are countless, including online harassment, bullying, molestation, sexual content, etc.

 Do you know that a cyberbullying victim is 1.9% more prone to commit suicide?

-Parents should be attentive about the increasing rate of online dangers.
-The only way you can keep your child from the online threats is by talking about the nuisance.
+Parents should be attentive to the increasing rate of online dangers.
+The only way you can keep your child from online threats is by talking about the nuisance.
 Teach your kids how bad such online threats can harm their well beings and make them aware of all the possible outcomes.
 You can discuss the hideous stories of cyberbullying victims so that your child avoids communicating with strangers.
 Sit down with your kid and help them understand the cons of the online space.

 2- Tell Your Kids How To Secure Their Personal Information:

 What you post online indeed stays in the online space forever.